luizfmarins/xmock/README.md

 Features working:
  - Mock and spy method with and without parameters
- - Mock and spy method with any any object in all parameters
+ - Mock and spy method with any object in all parameters
  - Verify that method is called

 Future features to be implemented: